CHAPTER 1

 What characterizes those mature people who are ready for the solid food?
 “By virtue of extensive experience [they] have accustomed their senses and trained themselves to distinguish between reasoned judgment and bad [judgment].”
 (Heb.
 5:14)

 And what indeed does Moshe move on to next, here?
 Good judgment!
-“Hear the causes between your brothers, and judge righteously between a man and his brother, and the stranger that is with him.
+“Hear the cases between your brothers, and judge righteously between a man and his brother, and the stranger that is with him.
 You must not respect persons in judgment; you must hear the small and the great alike; you must not be afraid of the face of any man; for the judgment belongs to Elohim.”
 (Deut.
 1:16-17)

 But just after that was a colossal example of really bad judgment: “Why are we going up? our brothers have made our heart to melt…” (Deut.
 1:28) Oh, they might have thought they were only being “responsible”: “Are we going to expose our children to THAT?!”
-But they were leaving out the biggest factor in wisdom—the fear of YHWH (Proverbs 1:7), which pre-empts the fear of anything lesser: “YHWH your Elohim, who goes before you--He shall fight for you, just as He did for you in Egypt before your eyes, and in the wilderness, where saw how YHWH your Elohim carried you… Yet in this matter you do not trust [Him].”
+But they were leaving out the biggest factor in wisdom—the fear of YHWH (Proverbs 1:7), which pre-empts the fear of anything lesser: “YHWH your Elohim, who goes before you--He shall fight for you, just as He did for you in Egypt before your eyes, and in the wilderness, where you saw how YHWH your Elohim carried you… Yet in this matter you do not trust [Him].”
 (Deut.
 1:30-32)

 So Hebrews goes on a long discourse about trusting Him, culminating with “‘the just shall live by faith’ [quoting Havaqquq 2:4]: but if any man shrinks back, my soul will have no pleasure in him” (Hebrews 10:38) He does follow this with an expectation of better things from us, but even Moshe experienced this displeasure, and YHWH chose another whom He thought better suited for this task: